shrinerb/shrine/doc/changing_derivatives.md

 end
 ```

-Now all attachments should have correctly generated derivatives
+Now all attachments should have correctly generated derivatives.

 ## Reprocessing all derivatives